5 Lakes To Build On In The Kawarthas 5 Lakes To Build On In The Kawarthas

 5 Lakes To Build On In The Kawarthas

 A waterfront cottage is the ultimate summer cottage dream.
 You can go fishing, swim in a fresh lake, and take a relaxing vacation from the hustle of regular life.
-The Kawarthas happen to be a popular lakefront cottage region in Canada, playing host to multiple small communities rich in culture and history.
+The Kawarthas happens to be a popular lakefront cottage region in Canada, playing host to multiple small communities rich in culture and history.

 Curious about your options for lakes to build on in the Kawarthas?
 Here are five lovely ones to consider: